Oshin: Married life in Tokyo

-With Oshin's baby arriving soon, Ryuzo arranges for Fuji to visit.
-Oshin gives birth to a healthy baby boy whom they name Yu ("courageous").
-After Fuji leaves, Ryuzo's father also pays a visit to see the baby.
-The couple learns that Ryuzo's mother Kiyo still refuses to accept Oshin.
-Ryuzo decides to borrow large sums of money to buy a plot of land and build a large factory, convinced that a successful business will prove his worth even as a third son and persuade his mother to accept their marriage.
+With Oshin's baby arriving soon, Ryūzō arranges for Fuji to visit.
+Oshin gives birth to a healthy baby boy whom they name Yū ("courageous").
+After Fuji leaves, Ryūzō's father also pays a visit to see the baby.
+The couple learns that Ryūzō's mother Kiyo still refuses to accept Oshin.
+Ryūzō decides to borrow large sums of money to buy a plot of land and build a large factory, convinced that a successful business will prove his worth even as a third son and persuade his mother to accept their marriage.

 One day, they receive an unexpected visit from Kayo who says she has come to see the baby.
-However she soon reveals that she wishes to run away from her unhappy marriage in Sakata and find Kyota, whom she has learned is at his parents' house in Tokyo.
-Kyota agrees to meet with Kayo who expresses her desire to be with him.
-However Kyota tells her that the only reason he met with her was to apologise for the way that he had left her.
+However she soon reveals that she wishes to run away from her unhappy marriage in Sakata and find Kōta, whom she has learned is at his parents' house in Tokyo.
+Kōta agrees to meet with Kayo who expresses her desire to be with him.
+However Kōta tells her that the only reason he met with her was to apologise for the way that he had left her.
 With his continued involvement in the workers' movement, he was not in a position to have a relationship.
-Kayo finally realises what a fool she has been all these years and that Oshin was the one Kyota had loved.
+Kayo finally realises what a fool she has been all these years and that Oshin was the one Kōta had loved.
 Kayo resolves to return to Sakata and bear an heir to carry on the family business.

 After months of building work and preparation, it is finally the day of the grand opening of the new factory.
-However disaster strikes, and the Great Kantō earthquake and subsequent fire destroy their factory and house.
-Their faithful retainer Genji dies protecting Yu, who survives unscathed.
+However disaster strikes, as the Great Kantō earthquake and subsequent fire destroy their factory and house.
+Their faithful retainer Genji dies protecting Yū, who survives unscathed.

-With only shattered dreams and debts, Ryuzo decides that they have no choice but to return to his family in Saga.
-Oshin is fearful of the treatment she will receive at the hands of her mother-in-law and urges Ryuzo to try once again to build their lives in Tokyo.
-But after so much disappointment, Ryuzo no longer has the will to try again.
-Although Oshin wants to stay on in Tokyo with Yu, her mother (whom the Kagayas have sent to Tokyo to find Oshin) persuades her to stay together with Ryuzo for the sake of their son.
+With only shattered dreams and debts, Ryūzō decides that they have no choice but to return to his family in Saga.
+Oshin is fearful of the treatment she will receive at the hands of her mother-in-law and urges Ryūzō to try once again to build their lives in Tokyo.
+But after so much disappointment, Ryūzō no longer has the will to try again.
+Although Oshin wants to stay on in Tokyo with Yū, Fuji (whom the Kaga-yas have sent to Tokyo to find Oshin) persuades her to stay together with Ryūzō for the sake of their son.